The Best Markets in Mexico City

 Collected by Julie Schwietert Collazo , AFAR Local Expert

 Though big-box stores from the U.S. have popped up all over the city, local markets remain strong, and supporting them helps ensure their survival.
-From handicrafts to kitchen goods, furniture to magical spells, here are a few favorites.
+From crafts and fresh produce to kitchen goods and spices, from furniture to magic spells, here are a few AFAR favorite markets.

 S/N, Balderas, Colonia Centro, Centro, 06040 Ciudad de México, CDMX, Mexico